 Introduction

 Advances in flow cytometry have enabled measurement of 35 or more proteins on millions of single cells from human tissues (Bendall et al., 2011) and raised the possibility of using machine learning algorithms to automatically identity populations of cells (Diggins et al., 2017) .
 However, current methods of cell identification rely on human experts manually identifying cell populations in a process called gating.
 Gating is an essential part of single cell data analysis.
 Once cells are identified as part of a population, analysis of protein expression or enrichment can be used to confirm cell identity (Diggins et al., 2015; Diggins et al., 2017) and to quantify functional properties of the cells, including signaling, cell cycle status, and more (Irish and Doxie, 2014).
 The abundance of cell types with different protein expression or signaling has been shown to be closely connected to the physiological state of patients, such as disease type (Myklebust et al., 2017), risk of poor outcome (Irish et al., 2004; Irish et al., 2010), and probability of response to treatment or recovery (Gaudilliere et al., 2014).
 However, the process of gating for cell subsets traditionally requires human experts to review cell expression profiles manually for individual features or pairs of features and recognize cell subsets based on patterns in the measured features and prior knowledge of biology (Diggins et al., 2015; Saeys et al., 2016).
 This type of manual gating on a one or two dimensional histogram has long been considered the gold standard, and immunologists have spent decades refining and discussing the order of feature analysis and the importance of individual features to cell identity (Roussel et al., 2016).
 More recently, automated clustering and machine learning tools have begun to challenge the manual gating approach to cell identification (Amir el et al., 2013; Irish, 2014).
-A well-established clustering tool in mass cytometry is SPADE, which is typically used to assign cells into clusters based on the original measured features or a linear dimensionality reduction, such as a principal component analysis of the features (Qiu et al., 2011). t-SNE, viSNE, and related approaches were developed to create two-dimensional views of multidimensional data based on optimizing placement of cells in a low dimensional view according to a multidimensional similarity score (Amir el et al., 2013; Diggins et al., 2015).
+A well-established clustering tool in mass cytometry is spanning-tree progression analysis of density-normalized events (SPADE), which is typically used to assign cells into clusters based on the original measured features or a linear dimensionality reduction, such as a principal component analysis of the features (Qiu et al., 2011). t-SNE, viSNE, and related approaches were developed to create two-dimensional views of multidimensional data based on optimizing placement of cells in a low dimensional view according to a multidimensional similarity score (Amir el et al., 2013; Diggins et al., 2015).
 In a t-SNE map, cells form clusters based on their similarity to other cells, and the populations can be identified by an expert based on location and marker expression levels.
 Originally intended as a way to visualize populations and reveal hidden cell types, plots created by t-SNE have been observed to provide new ways to identify cell types by clustering on t-SNE axes (Becher et al., 2014; Diggins et al., 2017; Ferrell et al., 2016).
 The use of these new computational techniques in cytometry has raised the question of whether gating for cell identity on t-SNE axes is more or less accurate than gating on the “original” measured features.
 Expert manual gating is time-consuming and introduces the possibility of bias, particularly in tissue types that are less well-defined (Leelatian et al., 2017).
-But, it is not clear whether automated clustering tools should use the original measured features, t-SNE axes crated based on similar analysis, or a combination of both.
+But, it is not clear whether automated clustering tools should use the original measured features, t-SNE axes created based on similar analysis, or a combination of both.
 The goal of this study was to test whether the inclusion of the axes created in two dimensional t-SNE analysis improved or degraded the accuracy of clustering.